 The first six months of the new NLD-led government have seen strong indications of both potential progress and regression regarding Myanmar’s displacement challenges.

 The more positive potential lies with refugees in Thailand and those displaced within Kachin and northern Shan States.
 The root cause of this displacement has been fighting between ethnic armed groups and Myanmar’s army.
 Suu Kyi and the NLD have identified a peace process with Myanmar’s ethnic minorities as a top priority.
-In August, she held a 21st Century Panglong Conference, a new version of the meeting convened by her father General Aung San with key ethnic groups in 1947.
+She is pushing for a 21st century Panglong Conference, a new version of the meeting convened by her father General Aung San with key ethnic groups in 1947.
 That original meeting led to a signed, but never implemented, agreement setting the basis for a federal system with significant autonomy for ethnic groups.
 The NLD enjoyed widespread support among ethnic minority groups in the elections.
-That goodwill has translated, at least initially, into a willingness of holdout ethnic groups like the Kachin and Wa to participate in further talks.
+That goodwill appears to be translating into a willingness of holdout ethnic groups like the Kachin and Wa to participate.

 The outlook for the Rohingya and the smaller number of non-Rohingya Muslims and Rakhine Buddhists displaced in western Myanmar is decidedly more troubling.
 Despite great optimism among Rohingya that their situation might improve with the new government, initial indications have been less hopeful.
-Shortly after the NLD took the helm of the new government, a spokesman indicated the party would take the same line as the previous military-dominated government in refusing to recognize the Rohingya as anything other than illegal “Bengali” immigrants from Bangladesh.
-Suu Kyi, in her new role as State Counselor and Foreign Minister, has since asked foreign governments and the United Nations to desist from using the name “Rohingya.”
+Shortly after the NLD took the helm of the new government, a spokesman indicated that the party would take the same line as the previous military-dominated government in refusing to recognize the Rohingya as anything other than illegal “Bengali” immigrants from Bangladesh.
+Suu Kyi, in her new role as state counselor and foreign minister, has since asked foreign governments and the United Nations to desist from using the name “Rohingya.”
 Unfortunately, the European Union (EU), in a statement, expressed its willingness to comply.

 The situation in northern Rakhine State took a turn for the worse in October 2016 with attacks on border security posts, reportedly by Rohingya, and a subsequent security crackdown by Myanmar authorities.
 This new dynamic is still playing out, but within the first weeks has led to dozens of deaths, displacement of at least 10,000 Rohingya and 3,000 Rakhine, and blocked food aid to tens of thousands.